 During the year 2014-2015 the China stevia leaf supply declined significantly and prices rose substantially.
 In 2016, we saw the supply decrease from 2014/2015 levels with prices declining 10-15%, as a result of decreased purchasing activity in the market.
-Supply/demand pressures have continued to ease into 2018, with prices stabilizing over the last two harvest years, but the price for quality leaf remains elevated over pre-2014 years.
-In fall of 2017, one key supplier bid up stevia leaf prices significantly in 2017, and that pricing eased some in 2018, but in both years affected all stevia leaf grown in China.
+Supply/demand pressures have continued to ease into 2019, with prices stabilizing over the last three harvest years, but the price for quality leaf remains elevated over pre-2014 years.

-Going forward, the Company is in a strong position to use its agriculture advantages to increase stevia agriculture in China with its farmer friendly seed technology to grow larger stevia plants.
+The Company is positioned to use its agriculture advantages to increase stevia agriculture in China with its farmer friendly seed technology to grow larger stevia plants.
 The seeds for the farmers are more cost efficient and easier to work with than seedlings and the GLG plants are significantly larger than other China stevia plants available (approximately 30% larger), producing significantly more biomass per acre than typical leaf, and our leaf contains a greater concentration of key steviol glycosides than typical leaf.
 These agriculture advantages for the farmer make it desirable to work with GLG's seed, and is one of our strongest advantages for sourcing raw materials.
 We have leveraged this reputation for quality seed and seedlings to build long-term relationships with farmers, thus helping to secure our supply of leaf and add a degree of insulation from the market bidding effects.
 Furthermore, the seeds must come from GLG as they are grown from GLG seed bases from the parent plants and harvested each year.
 Seeds taken from a GLG hybrid plant will not grow the same large plant with high key glycoside content so each year the farmers need to purchase new seed from GLG.
 Given the low supply of leaf and the need to incent farmers back into the market, GLG offers advantages over the commonly available stevia seedlings to the farmer.